 EXPOSE 2's presets are grouped into Mixing, Mastering, Broadcast, and User-defined categories, and are aimed at a variety of applications.
 You can aim for a Balanced, Loud, Dynamic, or Punchy mix; while masters are tailored to various delivery mediums, such as Apple Music, Spotify, SoundCloud, YouTube, CD, and Vinyl

-You also get a sizable cache of presets that conform to a wide range of broadcast loudness standards, including AES, ATSC, Disney, HBO, and Netflix.
+You also get a range of presets that conform to a wide range of broadcast loudness standards, including AES, ATSC, Disney, HBO, and Netflix.

 Whether you need to adjust your limiter input or output, resolve phase issues, or tweak your track's dynamics for the greatest impact, EXPOSE 2's analysis feedback will prove incredibly useful — it's like having a professional mastering engineer tap you on the shoulder and give you helpful advice!